 The Group has a long history of operating in Ireland, with its predecessor organisations having been part of the Irish banking sector for almost 200 years.
-The Group's origins date back to the amalgamation in 1966 of three long-established banks: (i) the Munster and Leinster Bank Limited (established 1885), (ii) the Provincial Bank of Ireland Limited (established 1825) and (iii) the Royal Bank of Ireland Limited (established 1836).
+AIB Bank's origins date back to the amalgamation in 1966 of three long-established banks: the Munster and Leinster Bank Limited (established 1885), the Provincial Bank of Ireland Limited (established 1825) and the Royal Bank of Ireland Limited (established 1836).
 AIB Bank was incorporated as a limited company on 21 September 1966 and was subsequently re-registered as a public limited company on 2 January 1985.

-In 1991, the Group merged its interests in Northern Ireland with those of TSB Northern Ireland to create FTB.
-In 1996, the Group's retail operations in the UK were integrated and the resulting entity was renamed AIB Group (UK) p.l.c., with two distinct trading names: Allied Irish Bank (GB) in Great Britain and FTB (which rebranded as AIB (NI) in November 2019) in Northern Ireland.
-During the 1980s and 1990s, the Group entered a phase of international expansion in select markets, acquiring businesses in the US and Poland.
+In 1991, the Group merged its interests in Northern Ireland with those of TSB Northern Ireland to create First Trust Bank.
+In 1996, the Group's retail operations in the UK were integrated and the resulting entity was renamed AIB Group (UK) p.l.c., with two distinct trading names, Allied Irish Bank (GB) in Great Britain and First Trust Bank in Northern Ireland.
+During the 1980s and 1990s, the Group entered a phase of international expansion in select markets, acquiring businesses in the United States and Poland.

 In the context of the global financial crisis beginning in 2008, the Government recognised the need to stabilise Irish financial institutions and to create greater certainty for all stakeholders.
-It implemented a number of measures in response to the crisis, including the introduction of the CIFS Scheme and the ELG Scheme and the establishment of NAMA, and several capital investments in AIB Bank and EBS during 2009, 2010 and 2011 amounting to a total of €20.8 billion, which included the National Pensions Reserve Fund Commission making a €3.5 billion investment in the Group by way of a subscription for the 2009 Preference Shares on 13 May 2009.
-Following these investments the Government owned 99.8 per cent. of the ordinary shares in the capital of AIB Bank.
+It implemented a number of measures in response to the crisis, including the introduction of the CIFS Scheme and the ELG Scheme and the establishment of NAMA, and several capital investments in AIB Bank and EBS during 2009, 2010 and 2011 amounting to a total of €20.8 billion, which included the NPRFC making a €3.5 billion investment in AIB Bank by way of a subscription for the 2009 Preference Shares in AIB Bank on 13 May 2009.
+Following these investments the Government owned 99.8 per cent. of the ordinary shares in the capital of the Group.
 The Group was also required to deleverage approximately €20.5 billion of non-core assets by December 2013.

-AIB Bank's ordinary shares were delisted from both the Main Securities Market of the ISE (now known as the Regulated Market of Euronext Dublin) and the UK Official List and were subsequently admitted to the Enterprise Securities Market of the ISE (now known as Euronext Dublin Enterprise Securities Market) ("ESM") in January 2011.
-Also in 2011, AIB Bank's American Depositary Shares were delisted and ceased to be traded on the New York Stock Exchange.
+AIB Bank's ordinary shares were delisted from both the Main Securities Market of the ISE and the UK official list and were subsequently admitted to the Enterprise Securities Market of the ISE in January 2011.

+In August 2011, AIB Bank's American Depositary Shares were delisted and ceased to be traded on the New York Stock Exchange.

-During 2012, the Group made significant progress in restructuring its balance sheet and also introduced a series of cost reduction programmes, including a voluntary severance scheme and an early retirement scheme.
+During 2012, AIB made significant progress in restructuring its balance sheet and also introduced a series of cost reduction programmes, including, a voluntary severance scheme and an early retirement scheme and for the year ended 31 December 2014, the Group announced a pre-tax profit of €1,111 million, its first annual profit since 2008.
+The Group has since continued its positive momentum and in December 2015 met all of the medium-term targets it had set in December 2012.